iPAS/marp-pptx-botnoi/git-workflow_for_es.md

 ## Summary and Best Practices

-- **Follow Branching Conventions**: Keep branches organized and named for clarity.
+- **Follow Branching Conventions**:
+  - Don't forget the structure, and naming.
-- **Use Descriptive Commit Messages**: Make it easy to understand changes at a glance.
+- **Use Descriptive Commit Messages**:
+  - Make your friend understand changes at a glance.
-- **Commit Often and Small**: Keeps changes manageable and reduces conflicts.
+- **Commit Often and Small**:
+  - Keeps changes manageable and reduces conflicts.
+- **Review Regularly**:
-- **Review Regularly**: Pull requests and feedback ensure high-quality code.
+  - Pull requests and feedback ensure high-quality code.